Axis Bank Q2 results: Lender reports all-time high quarterly profit at Rs 3,133 cr

 He said the bank hopes to make the upcoming festivities "special" for customers, with its "'Dil Se Open Celebrations' providing exciting deals and discounts across e-commerce platforms and local retailers."

+Also read: Axis AMC partners with Inversion Advisory Services to raise Rs 3,500-cr for buyout fund

-During the quarter, Axis Bank's retail loans grew 16 per cent YOY and 4 per cent QOQ; SME loans grew 18 per cent YOY and 7 per cent QOQ.
-The bank's mid-corporate book grew 32 per cent YOY and 10 per cent QOQ.
+During the quarter, Axis Bank's retail loans grew 16 per cent YoY and 4 per cent QoQ; SME loans grew 18 per cent YoY and 7 per cent QoQ.
+The bank's mid-corporate book grew 32 per cent YoY and 10 per cent QoQ.

+On the digital banking and payments front, Axis Bank acquired over half a million credit cards in Q2 FY22, which is the highest in the past 10 quarters, it said.

+In terms of provisions and contingencies, Axis Bank's specific loan loss provisions for Q2 FY22 were Rs 927 crore compared to Rs 2,865 crores in Q1 FY22.

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today